 On or before September 30 each year, Northwest Technical College publishes and distributes, via notification of online posting, a Campus Security Report as required by the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act of 1990.
-The purpose of this report is to inform the students about campus crime prevention programs, crime reporting procedures, emergency response, and a three-year statistical history of criminal activity on the College campus.
-A copy of the Campus Security Report is posted on the College's web site and notice of the posting is electronically distributed to students and employees.
-Prospective students and employees can obtain this information from the College web site or by calling 1-800-942-8324.
+The purpose of this report is to inform the students about campus crime prevention programs, crime reporting procedures, emergency response, and a three-year statistical history of criminal activity on the college campus.
+A copy of the Campus Security Report is posted on the college's web site and notice of the posting is electronically distributed to students.
+Prospective students can obtain this information from the college web site or by calling 1-800-942-8324.